ZZZZZYYYYYYun/Final_Project/README.md

             * Profit from each customer: 0.5 - 10 per customer, 2 has the highest frequency.
         * Sat (dinner time): 5pm - 10pm(300 mins)
             * Customer distribution: 0-5 per 3 mins, 2 has the highest frequency.
+            * Stay time: 0 - 90 mins, 40 has the highest frequency.
             * From 0 - 300 min, the fastigium appears around 90, which means 6:30pm.
             * Profit from each customer: 2 - 20 per customer, 5 has the highest frequency.